Welcome to Upflow, we're glad you're here!

 Upflow may cancel the Services for the Client at any time, provided that:

-- The cancellation of the Subscription by Upflow is communicated by registered letter with acknowledgement of receipt, with a period of notice of three months, except in the case of regulatory requirements relating to its payment service provider status.
+- The cancellation of the Subscription by Upflow is communicated by a registered letter with acknowledgment of receipt, with a period of notice of three months, except in the case of regulatory requirements relating to its payment service provider status.

 In the event that Upflow is no longer registered with the ACPR as a payment service provider, the Client will be notified by Upflow of the automatic termination of their Services at least 2 (two) months before the cancellation shall occur, except in cases in which regulatory constraints do not allow Upflow with the possibility to comply with this notice period.

 22. Termination for non-compliance

 In the event that one of the parties fails to comply with its obligations under the terms of this agreement, the agreement will be terminated automatically 15 (fifteen) days after the receipt by the defaulting party of written notice to comply, this remaining unheeded, sent by registered letter with acknowledgment of receipt, mentioning the intention to apply this clause, without prejudice to any damages which may be claimed from the defaulting party.

 23. Effect of termination

 The termination of the Services, regardless of the grounds for this, will automatically result in the immediate deactivation of the Client’s Administrator Accounts and User Accounts, with the Client having no further access to the Services.

 Prior to the end of the Services, and upon request to Upflow, the Client shall recover their data from the Client Interface.